 To get there, take I-90 to exit 34 and take a left onto 468th Ave.
 Follow the road past the truck stop for about a half-mile until you reach SE Middle Fork Road, also known as Forest Road 56.
 Turn right and follow the road for a few twists and turns, keeping left when the road splits.
 After 2.2 miles reach SE Dorothy Lake Road.
 Turn left and continue 2.9 miles to a pullout on the right side of the road just before the bridge crossing the Middle Fork Snoqualmie.
 Park here and walk a few hundred feet down to the abandoned road to begin the trail.
 View Google Directions >>

-The trail begins directly off the Middle Fork Road, following the remains of an old logging road into a young forest of alder and hemlock.
-The road is currently marked by a large notice indicating a trailhead, parking area and restroom will be built here soon, making it likely that this approach will be developed in the near future.
+The trail begins directly off the Middle Fork Road, following what remains of an old logging road into a young forest of alder and hemlock.
+The road is currently marked by the beginnings of a trailhead, parking area and restroom that are in the process of being developed.
 Continue following the road for .6 miles to a well-marked bootpath leading up and into the trees on your left.
 From here the thin trail is a little rough, but easy to follow as it works its way up the mountainside.
 Keep an eye out for the mossy stumps with springboard notches cut into them, a lasting reminder of the areas timber history.

 After a half-mile of climbing through encroaching underbrush the path connects with the Granite Lakes Trail.
 Head left and continue to climb alongside the sound of Granite Creek to the 2.3 mile mark.
 Look for a slight dip in the trail indicating an overgrown forest road that once provided easy access across the creek.
 The trail is otherwise unmarked and it will require a little bushwhacking to find a way across.
 The barely recognizable remains of the bridge that once spanned the creek are still here and can be used, though nearby rocks and logs may prove easier to navigate.
 Once on the other side the wide roadbed is easy to find and is marked by the rusting remains of a 1941 Chevrolet Special Deluxe Coupe.